 Couldn’t I just volunteer in a hospital?

-Our practicum is a semester-long course in which students complete a minimum of 120 hours in the Hospital.
+Our practicum is a semester long course in which students complete a minimum of 120 hours in the hospital.
 The student’s schedule is set at the beginning of the semester, before the practicum begins.
-Students typically complete eight hours a week for approximately 14 weeks.
-When setting up a student’s schedule, we require that each block of time be at least four-hours long to insure a quality experience.
+Students typically complete eight hours a week Monday through Friday for approximately 14 weeks.
+When setting up a student’s schedule, we require that each block of time be at least four hours long to ensure a quality experience.

 Students will be expected to complete the following requirements.
 Due dates will be set at the beginning of the semester: